-A guide to all steps required to unlock the Dark Iron Dwarfs allied race in World of Warcraft: Shadowlands
+A guide to all steps required to unlock the Dark Iron Dwarfs in World of Warcraft: Dragonflight

-Overall, there are two things you need to do to unlock Dark Iron Dwarves in Shadowlands.
+Overall, there are two things you need to do to unlock Dark Iron Dwarves in Dragonflight.

 - Complete the first part of the Alliance war campaign to earn Ready for War.